 The D.C.
 Circuit’s En Banc Decision in Bahlul: Sui Generis or Guidance for Future Military Commissions?

 The en banc D.C.
-Circuit’s affirmance of the military commission conviction of Ali Hamza al Bahlul for conspiracy solidifies the legitimacy of commissions in U.S. counterterrorism law and policy.
+Circuit’s affirmance of the military commission conviction of Ali Hamza al Bahlul for conspiracy (see Lawfare’s summary here) solidifies the legitimacy of commissions in U.S. counterterrorism law and policy.
+As President Obama put it in his 2009 National Archives speech, commissions have played a role in U.S. armed conflicts since the Revolutionary War.

 The government's (second) rehearing petition apparently was filed today in this long-running military commissions case.
 Offhand, it's not clear to me how the government can prevail---but we'll see.

 On this week’s Lawfare Podcast, Managing Editor Wells Bennett invited Steve Vladeck of both Lawfare and Just Security, and Adam Thurschwell, an attorney with the Office of the Chief Defense Counsel of the Military Commissions, into the Lawfare studio to discuss the D.C.
 Circuit’s decision in Al Bahlul v.
-United States.
-In its ruling, the Court vacated Ali Hamza Suliman al Bahlul’s conviction for inchoate conspiracy—a purely domestic law offense—because Article III of the Constitution permits trial by military commission of offenses against the international laws of war only.
-The show takes a deep dive into the case and the Court’s opinion, ponders the future of the military commissions, and outlines what we can expect the government to do next in the case.
+USA.